Gordon Brook-Shepherd: Historiographical work

-Anschluss was compared favorably with earlier studies on the subject by Ulrich Eichstädt and Jürgen Gehl; Brook-Shepherd received praise for his "intimate, personal knowledge of places and people" and for his "psychological insight linked with critical detachment".
+Anschluss was compared favourably with earlier studies on the subject by Ulrich Eichstädt and Jürgen Gehl; Brook-Shepherd received praise for his "intimate, personal knowledge of places and people" and for his "psychological insight linked with critical detachment".

 While Gehl described the Anschluss mainly as the result of Hermann Göring's forceful personality and Hitler's vacillating indecision, Brook-Shepherd took a more systemic view.
-Starting his account in 1931, earlier than other historians at the time, he emphasized the roles of impersonal social forces as well as happenstance; he also ascribed comparatively complex sets of mutually contradictory personal and ideological goals to many of the actors.
+Starting his account in 1931, earlier than other historians at the time, he emphasised the roles of impersonal social forces as well as happenstance; he also ascribed comparatively complex sets of mutually contradictory personal and ideological goals to many of the actors.

 On the other hand, Brook-Shepherd was accused of downplaying, "as an Englishman", the role played by British Appeasement policy.

 Brook-Shepherd's second area of interest was the recent history of British and Soviet intelligence; his work on those subjects was characterized by his unique network of contacts and access to archives.
 Two of his books on British intelligence operations, the 1988 Storm Birds and the 2000 Iron Maze, became objects of controversy.